Sing Me the Songs: Celebrating the Works of Kate McGarrigle: Critical reception

 Sing Me the Songs received positive reviews from music critics.
 Robin Denselow of The Guardian found both the performers and the songs reminiscent of McGarrigle's creative breadth, as the exhibited "intense, personal lyrics" and "often exquisite melodies influenced by folk, country and hymns."
 The New Zealand Heralds Graham Reid said that McGarrigle's songs were fondly interpreted and cited highlights such as "Saratoga Summer Song", "Mother Mother", and "I Cried for Us".
 Joe Breen of The Irish Times wrote that younger performers such as Sloan and Martha Wainwright validate the album's worth, particularly on "Proserpina".
 Breen also highlighted the production of Joy Boyd, who "moulds the recording into a powerful exhibition of sustained catharsis and wonderful singing."

 Allmusic's Thom Jurek called the album an occasionally uneven but "thoroughly engaging" affirmation of McGarrigle's distinctive artistry.
 In his review for MSN Music, Robert Christgau felt that the performance worked better as a show rather than as recorded music, but wrote that despite Rufus and Martha Wainwright's oversinging of McGarrigle's songs, "it's a hell of a songbook, and in the end it's the lesser material that fares worse, not the less experienced performers."
-Christgau found Antony Hegarty's performance of "Go Leave" more moving than Richard and Linda Thompson's version, and cited "Travelling On for Jesus" as the next best song on the album.
+Christgau found Anohni Hegarty's performance of "Go Leave" more moving than Richard and Linda Thompson's version, and cited "Travelling On for Jesus" as the next best song on the album.